Do you have a soft spot for figs, but hate the price tag at the supermarket?

 Every other year stick a sharp knife into the ground and see if any roots have grown out of the top of the pot.
 If they have, cut the roots away from the tree.

 By constricting the roots, it encourages the tree to produce more fruit.
-It will be vital to thin the fruit from your trees because if the tree overproduces, it could develop the cycle of biennial bearing to catch up on resources.
+If you do this, it’s vital to thin the fruit from your trees because if the tree overproduces, it could develop the cycle of biennial bearing to catch up on resources.

-There are also a few plants which shouldn’t be planted near figs. The following plants will attract more root-knot nematodes to the area.
+There are a few plants that shouldn’t be planted near figs. The following plants will attract more root-knot nematodes to the area.
 Avoid planting these crops near your fig trees: